How to Do a Kitchen Risk Assessment in Hospitality

 Date modified: 1st June 2025 | This article was written by Pilla Founder, Liam Jones.
 You can email Liam directly; he reads every email.
 Alternatively, book a demo to see how hospitality businesses use Pilla to manage health and safety.

-The person best placed to complete the risk assessment is someone who knows the kitchen well — usually the Head Chef or Kitchen Manager.
-They understand the layout, equipment, daily routines, and the real risks faced by their team.
+The person best placed to complete the assessment is someone who knows the kitchen well, usually the Head Chef or Kitchen Manager.
+They understand the layout, the equipment, the daily routines, and the real risks their team faces.
+Set a reminder to review it at least once a year, or sooner if you add new equipment, change the layout, have an incident, or bring in inexperienced staff.

 1. Slips, Trips and Falls

-Kitchens are high-risk environments for slips, trips and falls.
+Who might be harmed and how: List the staff roles who work in the kitchen and could slip, trip, or fall, and describe how they could be harmed.
+Kitchens are high-risk environments for this.
 Wet floors from spills, washing, and condensation combine with fast-paced movement and carrying heavy or hot items.
-Falls in kitchens can result in burns, cuts, and serious injuries when staff land on or near dangerous equipment.
+Falls can result in burns, cuts, and serious injuries when staff land on or near dangerous equipment.

 What good answers look like: